bentoml/BentoDiffusion/README.md

     <h1 align="center">Self-host Diffusion Models with BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy a series of diffusion models in [the Stable Diffusion (SD) family](https://huggingface.co/models?other=stable-diffusion), which is specialized in generating and manipulating images based on text prompts.
+This repository contains a series of BentoML example projects, demonstrating how to deploy different models in [the Stable Diffusion (SD) family](https://huggingface.co/models?other=stable-diffusion), which is specialized in generating and manipulating images or video clips based on text prompts.

 See [here](https://github.com/bentoml/BentoML/tree/main/examples) for a full list of BentoML example projects.